-- Explain the difference between direct (D.C) and alternating voltage (A.C). - 2.
-Know the main stages in the production of
+1. Explain the difference between direct (D.C) and alternating voltage (A.C).
+2. Know the main

+- some metals

+(e.g. iron and

+copper) can be

+extracted by

+heating its ore

+with carbon.

-- chemical properties. - 2.
-Know how that some metals (e.g. iron and copper) can be extracted by heating its ore with carbon. - 3.
-Explain reduction and oxidation in terms of loss or gain of oxygen, identifying if iron is being reduced or oxidised when rusting. - 4.
-Know that paints are used to decorate or protect surfaces and protect from rusting.
-Know that rusting needs iron, water and oxygen. - 5.
-Recall one advantage and one disadvantage of making cars from aluminium. - Understand why metals are worth recycling (metals are a finite resource and recycling metal is cheaper than making it from the ore and that it saves resources and energy).
+- Explain reduction and oxidation in terms of loss or gain of oxygen, identifying if iron is being reduced or oxidised when rusting.

+- Know that paints are used to decorate or protect surfaces and protect from rusting.
+Know that rusting needs iron, water and oxygen.

+- Recall one advantage and one disadvantage of making cars from aluminium.

+- 6. Understand why metals are worth recycling (metals are a finite resource and recycling metal is cheaper than making it from the ore and that it saves resources and energy).